A Pattern with the Blue Scarf: a Traveler and the Local

 Oleksiy Fesenko (responded in Ukrainian):

-Is all of this because of the Green Belt of Dnipro, that you can see from the roof of Panorama City in Kyiv?
+Is all of this because of the Green Belt of Dnipro river, that you can see from the roof of the Panorama City in Kyiv?
 The Investors have funded the Panorama City at the best, still, the market price, which is irritating the Kyiv City Council.